varikvalefor/matel/README.md

 * Matel is damn fast.
 * Matel's source code is readable.
 * Matel runs perfectly on the BSDs, the Linux distros, and Microsoft Windows.
 * The number of Matel's dependencies is minimised.
+(So far, so bad...)

 ## Pronunciation
 The official pronunciations of "Matel" include \/məˈtɛl\/, which is VARIK's preferred pronunciation, and \/meɪˌtəl\/.